crypto-com/thaler-docs/docs/wallets/client-cli.md

 :::tip Note

 - Please note that `balance` will only show your _transferable_ balance, for _staking_ related balance, please check it with the `state` [command](#state-check-the-staking-state).
-- Once a transaction has been sent, the transaction amount and fees will go to "_Pending_" status.
+- Once a transaction has been sent, the remaining amount ( _Total_ amount subtracted by the transaction amount and fees) will go to "_Pending_" status.
 The balance will be settled once the transaction has been confirmed.
 Therefore, It is suggested that you should `sync` your wallet before checking the balance to obtain the latest balance.
   :::

 ### `history` - Check your transaction history